OceanographyforEveryone/OpenCTD/README.md

 #### 5.5 Prepare the housing.

-Cut a 3" PVC pipe to 25 cm in length.
-Don't worry if the tube is label "not for pressure" as the device will be filled with mineral oil or other non-compressable liquids for deep casts.
-At one end of the pipe drill 4 equidistant holes to allow water flow around the sensors.
+Cut a 2" PVC pipe to 25 cm in length.
+At one end of the pipe drill 2 equidistant holes to allow water flow around the sensors.
 The center of each hole should be 2.5 cm from the bottom edge.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;![2 inch and 3inch OpenCTDs highlighting position of flow-through holes and probes](https://github.com/OceanographyforEveryone/OpenCTD/blob/master/Images/ctds.jpg?raw=true "2 inch and 3 inch OpenCTDs highlighting position of flow-through holes and probes")

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*2" and 3" OpenCTDs highlighting position of flow-through holes and probes*

-2" pipes should be prepared in the same manner, but will have three equidistant flow-through holes on the bottom.

 ####  5.6 Connecting the electronics.

+**ADD Description of 3D printed Wiring Harness here.**

 **Note:** Please test all electronics on a breadboard before permanently soldering to the Qduino.